AndrewWPhillips/eggql/README.md

 }
 ```

-You should will get Luke's height in feet:
+You will get Luke's height in feet instead of meters:

 ```json
 {